Life Cycle of a Monarch Butterfly

 Then the third generation will be born in July and August.
-These monarch butterflies will go through exactly the same four stage life cycle as the first generation did, dying two to six weeks after it becomes a beautiful monarch butterfly.
+These monarch butterflies will go through exactly the same four-stage life cycle as the first and second generations did, dying two to six weeks after it becomes a beautiful monarch butterfly.

 The fourth generation of monarch butterflies is a little bit different than the first three generations.
 The fourth generation is born in September and October and goes through exactly the same process as the first, second, and third generations except for one part.

 The fourth generation of monarch butterflies does not die after two to six weeks.
-Instead, this generation of monarch butterflies migrates to warmer climates like Mexico and California and will live for six to eight months until it is time to start mating process after hibernation.
+Instead, this generation of monarch butterflies migrates to warmer climates like Mexico and California and will live for six to eight months until it is time to start the mating process after hibernation.
 (See Stage 1 February and March above to start again).

 It is amazing how the four generations of monarch butterflies work out so that the monarch population can continue to live on throughout the years, but not become overpopulated.
 Mother Nature sure has some cool ways of doing things, doesn’t she?